DXHeroes/knowledge-base-content/CONTRIBUTING.md

   - **short_description** - description of the article used for [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization)
     - max.
 250 characters long
   - **tags**
-    - visible for use in the Article detail
+    - visible to use in the Article's detail
     - used to connect problems and practices with other similar areas than aspect or stage
     - each tag has it's own detail (e.g. [tag design](https://developerexperience.io/tags/desing))
     - amount of tags for the article is not limited